houndci/hound/doc/SECURITY.md

 * Go: [golint](https://github.com/golang/lint)

-Those libraries find code violations and pass them back up through Resque for [`CompleteBuild`] to finish.
+Those libraries find code violations and pass them back up through Sidekiq for [`CompleteBuild`] to finish.
 The violations are collected in the [`Violation`] classes, and also stored in our PostgreSQL database. [`SubmitReview`] fetches them, converts them to a format that fits GitHub comments, and submits the PR review to GitHub,